ADVERTISER DISCLOSURE

 My single lounge experience back then was when my grandpa bought me a First Class ticket to visit my cousin in New York and I went to the United Lounge at SFO before my flight.
 It was dreamy, but I definitely didn’t think I’d ever be back.

-And yet, here I am nine years later having visited many airport lounges around the world!
+And yet, here I am 10 years later, having visited many airport lounges around the world!
 Although to be fair, I haven’t actually visited the United Lounge at SFO since that first time.
 But I’m sure I will at some point!

 There are many cards that offer airport lounge access as part of their benefits (ya know, for us regular folks), so let’s review them.